 If your income has changed significantly from the income reported on your FAFSA, you should discuss your options with a Financial Aid Advisor.

 You can transfer your FAFSA information to different schools by adding the school code to your existing FAFSA as the top listed school.

 If you've forgotten your PIN, you need to request a duplicate PIN at www.pin.ed.gov.
 Click on “Request A Duplicate Pin”, and you will be able to choose to receive your duplicate PIN by email, postal mail, or you can choose to view it instantly online.

 You must be able to answer “Yes” to at least one of the conditions in the dependency section of the FAFSA to be considered “Independent.”
 You can complete the dependency status worksheet through the FAFSA website to determine if you are considered a dependent student.
-Financial independence alone doesn’t make a student “independent” even if you file your tax return or if you live on your own.
-If you feel that you have unusual circumstances, please contact the Financial Aid and Scholarship Department at PCC.
+Financial independence alone doesn't make a student “independent” even if you file your tax return or if you live on your own.
+If you feel that you have unusual circumstances, please contact the Office of Financial Aid at PCC.

 The Department of Education requires that all schools providing financial aid select a percentage of financial aid applicants to verify information on the FAFSA.
 If selected for verification, you must submit all requested documents to be considered for aid.